smu095/mac-setup/README.md

 echo "by Sean Meling Murray"
 echo "(adapted from https://github.com/nnja/new-computer)"

-# Set the colours you can user
+# Set the colours you can use
 red=$(tput setaf 1)
 green=$(tput setaf 2)
 cyan=$(tput setaf 6)